03 May 2010

 Samsung is a Korean company and launches phones of all grades.
 Over the past 10 years, Samsung have gradually climbed their way up the mobile communications list of top manufacturers, and continually gaining market percentage against the most recognisable brand name.
 One of its best launches is that of the Samsung G600.
 The G600 is an innovative mobile phone; it offers you the greatest mobile experience.
 The phone has a stylish looks and highly advanced features, it has succeeded in grabbing the attention of the mobile phone market.

-mode for wide angled picture taking.
+This great handset from Samsung coming with a large 2.2 Inch high colour screen, it provides up to sixteen million colours on a resolution of 240*320 pixels which can also be used in landscape mode for wide angled picture taking.
 The phone has simply outsmarted all the camera phones with its amazing 5 mega pixel camera.
 The handset comes with a battery backup of about 3.5 hours of talk time or about 300 hours of standby battery time from a fully charged battery.
 The built in EDGE technology ensures high speed data transfers that are about three times faster than GPRS.

 References: http://annetteecherryann.publishitnow.com/samsung-g600-with-quad-band-technology/